all-animation/all-animation/README.md

 ### Caution:

-If you want to add some animation on an element that has suffered another animation of this framework , or want to restart the animation , you have to remove the last animation and submit your.
-Ex:
+If you want to add some animation on an element that has had another animation, or you want to restart the animation previously triggered, you have to remove the last animation and trigger the new one.
+Example:

 ```js
  $("#animation").removeClass("journal").addClass("four-rock");
 ```

-We have several classes in place of the journal class, let's see which are:
+We have several classes for animations:

 ### Especiais: